 All of our beds are moveable and bunkable, and they accommodate our 80" x 36" mattresses (extra-long twins).
 For students' safety, these structures should not be placed on other pieces of furniture or propped off the ground to increase their height.

 The Ocean View Apartments have standard, multi-drawer dressers.
 However, most campus rooms (incl.
-Armington, Emerson, Page, Van Kampen and Clark-C, G, M, and S) have individual drawer units that may be stacked (or not) and placed almost anywhere in the room.
+Armington, Emerson, Page, Van Kampen and Clark-C, D, G, M, and S) have individual drawer units that may be stacked (or not) and placed almost anywhere in the room.
 These stackable drawers offer a variety of possibilities for designing living space in a small room.
-The other rooms in Clark Hall have built-in drawers that cannot be moved.
+The other rooms in Clark Hall (bldgs: E, H, J, K, L, P, Q, R) have built-in drawers that cannot be moved.
 For students' safety, no furniture should be stacked unless it has been designed for that function.

 Our solid-maple and oak beds may look similar, but they actually require different methods to assemble and disassemble.
 For your safety and to prevent damage to college property, be sure to assemble and disassemble with care.
-A socket wrench with a 1/2" head is needed to disassemble our beds in Armington and Clark-E, J, K, Q, and R. The remaining beds in Clark, and also in Page, Emerson, Van Kampen, and the Ocean View Apartments may be adjusted without tools.
+A socket wrench with a 1/2" head is needed to disassemble our beds in Armington.
+The rest of campus, and the Ocean View Apartments, have beds which can be adjusted without tools.
 We have specific guidelines and instructions for adjusting and disassembling these tool-less beds to prevent injury and damage.

 Colleges and universities around the country are increasingly facing the intrusion of bed bugs in residence halls.
 Fortunately, Westmont has had very few incidents of this nature.
 Such tiny pests are brought into the environment by residents, often hiding in crevices in luggage and used furniture.
 Bed bugs are difficult to detect, and even more difficult to eradicate.
 For this reason, many schools no longer allow used furniture to be brought into their residence halls.
 We wish for students to refrain from bringing used furniture with an unknown history.